BRIDAL GURU / Jun 16, 2021

 Type 5: The Tea-Length

 Do you consider yourself a modern bride craving a casual look—with a touch of classic?
 Then the tea-length wedding dress is for you.
 Think Audrey Hepburn—no, really!
-Her dress in the movie Funny Face made this retro style very popular today.
+Her dress in the movie Funny Face made this retro style very popular and is still inspiring brides like this one today.
 It’s perfect for a garden wedding or even a civil ceremony.

 • The fit and cut: What exactly does “tea-length” mean?
 Below the knee, but above the ankle—about three to four inches.
 Tea-length wedding dresses often feature a full skirt and a nipped waist, creating that hourglass figure we all want on our wedding day.